Detailed summary

 • Patient characteristics

-Of the 12 real-world datasets identified, only one was considered to be robust and relevant to the UK.
+Of the 12 real-world datasets identified, only one was considered to be robust, relevant to the UK and suitable for use in the economic model.
 This was Challapalli et al. 2022.
 [7] The owners of this dataset provided access to patient-level data.

 For more information, see section 1.12 “Real-world evidence” in the Pathway Model Report [6] and 3.1.2 “Identification of real-world evidence” in the Assessment Report.
 [1]